Moduli spaces of Klein surfaces and related operads: Graph complexes and moduli spaces of Klein surfaces

 Recall that any stable Riemann surface $X$ of topological type $(\tilde{g},0,0,n)$ admits a \emph{pants decomposition}.
 More precisely there are $3\tilde{g} - 3 + n$ disjoint curves $\alpha_i$ on the surface which is obtained from puncturing $X$ at each marked point, with each curve being either a closed geodesic (in the hyperbolic metric) or a node, decomposing $X$ into a disjoint union of $2\tilde{g} - 2 + n$ pairs of pants whose boundary components are either one of the $\alpha_i$ or a puncture corresponding to a marked point.
 Furthermore if $(X,\sigma)$ is a stable symmetric Riemann surface then there exists a \emph{symmetric pants decomposition} that is invariant with respect to $\sigma$ (see Buser and Sepp\"al\"a \cite{buserseppala}).
 By this we mean that $\sigma$ induces a permutation on decomposing pairs of pants.

 We call a pants decomposition oriented if the pairs of pants are ordered and the boundary components of each pair of pants are ordered and each have a basepoint and each decomposing curve is oriented.
-This induces an ordering on the decomposing curves and so defines \emph{Fenchel--Nielsen coordinates} $(l_1,\ldots,l_{3\tilde{g}-3+n},\theta_1,\ldots,\theta_{3\tilde{g}-3+n})$ where the $l_i$ are the lengths of the decomposing curves, and the $\theta_i$ are the angles between the basepoints of the two boundary components corresponding to the $i$--th decomposing curve.
+This induces an ordering on the decomposing curves and so defines \emph{Fenchel--Nielsen coordinates}

+where the $l_i$ are the lengths (in the hyperbolic metric) of the decomposing curves, and the $\theta_i$ are the angles between the basepoints of the two boundary components corresponding to the $i$--th decomposing curve.
 More precisely the ordering of the pairs of pants determines an ordering of the two basepoints on each decomposing curve and we set $\theta_i=2\pi\frac{\tau_i}{l_i}$ where $\tau_i$ is the distance one travels from the first basepoint to the second basepoint on the $i$--th decomposing curve in the direction that the curve is oriented.
 Note that we have $l_i\geq 0$ and $0\leq \theta_i < 2\pi$.

 In the case that the pants decomposition is symmetric we may assume that the orientation of the pants decomposition has been chosen so that the symmetry permutes basepoints and reverses the orientation of decomposing curves which are not completely fixed by the symmetry.
 Note that in this case not all the coordinates are independent.
 In particular if a decomposing curve $\alpha_i$ is mapped to itself by the symmetry, then $\theta_i = 0$ or $\theta_i=\pi$.
 Similarly if the decomposing curves $\alpha_i$ and $\alpha_j$ are permuted by the symmetry then $l_i=l_j$ and $\theta_i=2\pi-\theta_j$.